 Jump rope and running also have a host of other benefits including improving your bone density, boosting your cardiovascular and mental health, relieving stress, and more.

-In this article, we’ll show you how jump rope stacks up against running, in terms of their calorie burn, muscles worked, impact on your joints, and more.
+We’ll let you decide that one by showing you how skipping rope stacks up against running, in terms of the calories burned, muscles worked, impact on your joints, and more.

 Jump rope vs running: Muscles worked